 Mount Charleston blue butterfly Recovery Plan

 Recovery of the Mount Charleston blue butterfly will occur when threats are sufficiently reduced or conditions improve to permit the population to increase based on the criteria listed in the recovery plan.
-Threats to the butterfly include the loss and degradation of habitat due to fire, fire suppression, fuels reduction projects, recreation development projects, and extreme precipitation and drought caused by climate change climate change
+Threats to the butterfly include the loss and degradation of habitat due to fire, fire suppression, fuels reduction projects, and recreation development projects, and extreme precipitation and drought caused by climate change climate change

 Climate change includes both global warming driven by human-induced emissions of greenhouse gases and the resulting large-scale shifts in weather patterns.
 Though there have been previous periods of climatic change, since the mid-20th century humans have had an unprecedented impact on Earth's climate system and caused change on a global scale.